Exams and Tests

 Imaging, electromyogram, and nerve conduction tests

-You may not need X-rays or other imaging tests at first.
+You may not need X-rays or other imaging tests.
 But tests may help if your neck pain doesn't get better, especially when:

 - You have signs of nerve damage.